forestgrape/coronavirus/index.md

 * Some parts are __hypothesis__ and __ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 The chapters with not well founded content are tagged with *(explorative)*.
 * The writing often is conversational and some parts aren't rigorous.
 * This is work in progress.
 Parts under heavy work are mostly marked with '[in work]'.
 Mistakes of any form are likely.
 * _License_ The license is Creative Commons Attribution 4.0.
-Relaxation: For any use with the main purpose of public health and public information no attribution is needed (as long as its not copy & paste). <!-- in science citing/Referencing is a good and helpful practice.-->
+Relaxation: For any use with the main purpose of public health and public information no attribution is required (as long as its not copy & paste). <!-- in science citing/Referencing is a good and helpful practice.-->
 * _Support_ [Support on ko-fi.com](https://ko-fi.com/H2H72F6XY) is welcome, to enable full-time re-searching on coronaviruses.
 * Questions, pointing out mistakes, improvement suggestions and feedback are __welcome__.
 * _[Table of Content](#content)_ The content is ordered mostly by dependencies i.e. content founding other sections is ahead.
 The dependencies are often circular however.